serichard1/Drusen-detection-fundus-images/README.md

 |Late AMD  | Atrophic or neovascular|

 Two different but complementary approaches are proposed: classification and segmentation.
 Both have been trained and tested on Alienor (http://www.alienor-study.com/), a proprietary dataset of 1200 images (2240x1488).
-The trained classification model yielded better results on this particular dataset than other similar project such as DeepSeeNet: https://github.com/ncbi-nlp/DeepSeeNet
+The trained classification model yielded simllar results on this particular dataset as other similar state-of-the-art project such as DeepSeeNet: https://github.com/ncbi-nlp/DeepSeeNet

 ### Classification.
 This is the main part of this project.
 Two CNNs models: EfficientNet(b2) and Resnet18 were trained and then combined into a single Ensemble model that was further optimized.
 Others projects were used, in particular for augmentation purposes: https://github.com/automl/trivialaugment, https://github.com/albumentations-team/albumentations, https://github.com/adgaudio/ietk-ret